SimonVaughanDataAndCode/tonic/README.md

 ![example](figures/diagnostic.png)

-Here we see the chains seem to be long enough (ACF decays to zero, trace plots show no outlying walkers, ...)
+Here we see the chains seem to be long enough (ACF decays to zero, trace plots show no outlying walkers or trend in the mean, ...).
+For more details of what is shown, see the built-in help.

 ## Visualising